nshern/dallama/README.md

 ## Description
-lama_farm is a CLI built for for easily creating, managing and testing multiple ollama models.
+Dalama is a CLI built for for easily creating, managing and testing multiple ollama models.

 This repository poses a design for a framework for automating and publishing benchmarking tests for off-the-shelf variations of common Free and Open Source Software (FOSS) Large Language Models (LLMs), available through [Ollama](https://ollama.ai/), specifically with the **goal of identifiying model(s) that can match or surpass GPT-4's proficiency in Danish communication** (should these exist).